How design thinking can help improve analytics outcomes

 Published On: 29 December 2014

 Design thinking, popularized by the design firm IDEO, is starting to catch on within the decision sciences realm, as pros see its potential impact on analytics consumption.
-According to Tim Brown, CEO and president of IDEO, it’s about, “matching people’s needs with what is technologically feasible and viable as a business strategy” – in other words, ensuring that solutions are realistic and executable.
+According to Tim Brown, CEO and president of IDEO, it’s about, “matching people’s needs with what is technologically feasible and viable as a business strategy” – in other words, ensuring that data analytics solutions are realistic and executable.

 A decision scientist needs to infuse empathy with engineering.
 However, that can be challenging considering our natural inclination towards the usage of statistical techniques and technology.
 Having a designer involved in analytics projects from the initial stages helps ensure that the right blend of sensibility, technical feasibility, business viability and consumer needs are considered through the project.